Permanent J-code J2249: Effective July 1, 2023

 Hypertension defined as an increase in systolic blood pressure to ≥180 mmHg or in diastolic blood pressure to ≥100 mmHg, or an increase of systolic or diastolic blood pressure of 20% or more over baseline or necessitating medical intervention.

-The majority of the reported incidences of hypoxia occurred in the Bronchoscopy, ASA I-III, study.
+The majority of the reported incidences of hypoxia occurred in the Bronchoscopy, ASA-PS I-III, study.

 96% (130/135) of patients in the placebo arm received midazolam.1